PDGA World Championships

-The PDGA World Championship is one of several major championships in the sport of disc golf, along with the United States Disc Golf Championship.
+The PDGA Disc Golf World Championships is one of four major championships in the sport of disc golf, along with the United States Disc Golf Championship, the European Open, and the PDGA Champions Cup.
 Held annually since 1982, the event crowns world champions in several divisions in the professional disc golf fields.
 Since 1983, male and female competitors have played at the same venue every year.

 There have been 18 different Champions in the Men's event with an average field of 155 competitors, and 17 different Champions in the Women's event with an average field of 26.
-The event has been held in 19 US states as well as 1987 Toronto, Ontario, Canada.
+PDGA Worlds has been held in 19 US states as well as Toronto, Canada for the 1987 edition.

-Starting in 2017 the Open Men's and Women's divisions began playing in one tournament, while the age-based divisions will play in a separate World Championships.
-Thus allowing the potential to be the world champion in both Open and an age-based division.
+Starting in 2017 the Open Men's and Women's divisions began playing in one tournament, while the age-based divisions play in a separate World Championships.
+This allows the potential to be the world champion in both an Open division and an age-based division.
 In 2017, the "Final 9" round was eliminated from the Championship format.
-This was a card of the top 4 competitors, occasionally more, playing a 9-hole final round without any other competitors in the field.
+This was a card of the top 4 competitors (or occasionally more) playing a 9-hole final round without any other competitors in the field.

 The 2020 PDGA World Championships were cancelled on June 1, 2020, due to the COVID-19 pandemic.
-This included the PDGA Professional Disc Golf World Championships in Odgen, Utah, the PDGA Junior Disc Golf World Championships in Emporia, Kansas, the PDGA Amateur Disc Golf Championships in Orlando, Florida, and the PDGA Professional Master Disc Golf Championships in Johnson City, Tennessee.
-"All four events will run in the same host cities in 2021, with previously awarded 2021 World Championship bids moving back to 2022," announced the PDGA, citing international travel concerns, the inability to allow spectators, the member experience, and the difficulty of postponing the events as reasons for this decision.
+This included the PDGA Professional Disc Golf World Championships in Odgen, Utah, the PDGA Junior Disc Golf World Championships in Emporia, Kansas, the PDGA Amateur Disc Golf Championships in Orlando, Florida, and the PDGA Professional Masters Disc Golf Championships in Johnson City, Tennessee.
+"All four events will run in the same host cities in 2021, with previously awarded 2021 World Championship bids moving back to 2022," announced the PDGA, citing international travel concerns, an inability to allow spectators, the member experience, and the difficulty of postponing the events as reasons for this decision.
 "Rescheduling events now, with only two to three months of lead time to make these new arrangements and execute required contracts, puts a considerable strain on our partners.
 Pushing these decisions out by an additional month or more, with no clear end dates on international travel restrictions, will further hinder our hosts' abilities to successfully run these events."

+On December 20, 2023, PDGA announced that the upcoming 2025 world championships will be held for the first time outside of North America in Finland, in the cities of Tampere and Nokia located in the Pirkanmaa region.